neuvimat/newsync/README.md

 ```
 npm run formatTest
 ```
-The main difference is this version of the test also tests a `mspack` dependency, which is Node.js only and requires a .node addon to run properly, however setting up this package is problematic and often causes issues.
-To make the general `npm install` command run smoothly when installing all the dependencies, the `msgpack` package is absent from `package.json`.
+The main difference is this version of the test also tests a `msgpack` dependency, which is Node.js only and requires a .node addon to run properly, however setting up this package is problematic and often causes issues.
+To make the general `npm install` command runs smoothly when installing all the project dependencies, the `msgpack` package is absent from `package.json`.

-To make the test runnable, install the `msgpack` package with this command:
+To make the full tests runnable, install the `msgpack` package with this command:
 ```
 npm install msgpack
 ```